 Caritas is a service that we pay into to offer support for our families.
 Linda Hartley is our Caritas Support Worker.
 Linda will work one-to-one with families to enhance parenting skills, address child/young person’s behaviour, provide support where there are emotional/mental health concerns and where there is risk of family breakdown, either in the family home, at school or any suitable, safe venue identified by the client if this is considered appropriate.

-The benefits the family include:
+The benefits to the family include:

 - improved self-esteem,

 - better communication of feelings and thoughts, of knowing how to look for compromise and keep each other safe,

 - increased confidence in dealing with difficult and risky situations,

 - seeing your children and young people happy, motivated and achieving,

 - feeling better – both mentally and physically,

 - less reliance on outside services – but the awareness of how and when to access them.

 The Family Support team here at school are now offering Welcoming Sessions to all family members that would like to drop in on a Wednesday afternoon between 1pm and 3pm.
 They will assist and signpost you to extra family support, housing, welfare benefits advice or debt as well as an array of other things.
 Click here for more information: